Invoca/developer-docs/source/api_documentation/signal_api/index.rst

     `oauth_token:` API token for authentication

+    **Optional**

     `call_in_progress:` True or false as to whether the call may still be in progress.
     Invoca will immediately return a 201 and empty response body when this is set to true.
     When the call finishes, Invoca will apply the signal.
+Defaults to false.

     Note: **call_in_progress** can be passed, even when the call has already finished.
     However, Invoca will only check for required fields and all other errors will not be returned.